Guidance for Supporting Community Expectations During COVID-19 Pandemic

 - The university is providing two cloth face coverings to all students, faculty, and staff who request them, free of charge.
-Face shields can also be requested.

 - Community members who are sick or experiencing any symptoms should not attend class or go to work.
 Individuals who are feeling sick or symptomatic should stay home, contact their instructor or supervisor, take care of themselves, and seek medical care if necessary.
 Student who are feeling sick or symptomatic should contact Thielen Student Health.
 The university is expecting instructors to implement flexible attendance and makeup policies and simultaneously expecting students to use this flexibility for appropriate absences only.